What comes to mind when I say the word grind?

 By grinding day-in and day-out, by winning more days than you lose, by staying in the present and not letting head trash get the best of you, any goal you set for yourself can be achieved.

-It boils down to having a plan for your day, and winning more days than you lose.
+It boils down to having a plan for your day and winning more days than you lose.
 So how can you learn to embrace the grind?
-Try these two things:

 - Keep score.
 Listen, you’re not going to win every day.
 There are just too many variables as a business owner that tug at your time.
 One way to evaluate how you’re doing is to give yourself a “star” for the day.
 Yep, going all the way back to elementary school for this little gem.
 Look your day over.
 Would you give yourself a “star”?
 Evaluate and simply hold yourself accountable, that’s it!

-In the beginning of this article I guaranteed you’d be ready to embrace the grind.
+At the beginning of this article, I guaranteed you’d be ready to embrace the grind.
 So, are you ready to get after it and grind each and every day toward your goal?

 Reach out to me if you’d like to dig deeper on this topic and find out how you can gain better control of your business and unlock its full potential.
 Comment below, or use this contact form to send me a message or to schedule a free 15-minute triage call to explore what might work for you.
 And, if you found this article useful please share it so others can learn how to grind in their lives and businesses.